ValerioS05/pj2Quizzer/README.md

 - After clicking you will see `Clone`
 - You can `download Zip` and extract files to run locally via browser.
 - Or cloning via `Git` with `HTTPS`
-- To clone via Git make sure you select the directory where you want to hold your repository using for example Bash commands in the terminal to navigate.
+- To clone via Git make sure you select the directory where you want to hold your repository (using for example Bash commands in the terminal)
   - `Bash commands`

   | Command | Note |